 Annie – I’d like to know how to handle a child that screams.
-Specifically, my 19 month old niece has a screaming problem.
-She will for no reason scream and it is a piercing scream and her parents don’t know what to do about it.
-It is very disruptive and when we are all having dinner she inevitably does it.
-Her parents say she does it at home as well at dinner and I believe at other times as well.
-There doesn’t seem to be any reason for it, it just all of a sudden happens.
-Otherwise she is a good girl, happy and well adjusted.
+Specifically, my 19-month-old niece has a screaming problem.
+She will scream for no reason, and it is a piercing scream, and her parents don’t know what to do about it.
+It is very disruptive, and when we are all having dinner, she inevitably does it.
+Her parents say she does it at home as well, at dinner and, I believe, at other times as well.
+There doesn’t appear to be any rhyme or reason to it; it just happens.
+Otherwise, she is a good girl, happy, and well adjusted.
 It has been going on for quite some time.
-Any suggestions from you to stop this from happening would be appreciated.
+Any suggestions from you to prevent this from happening would be appreciated.
 I look forward to your response.
 Thank you.
 Linda

-So how to get her to stop?
+So how do you get her to stop?
 Well, you have to remove the positive reinforcement that she’s getting from the behaviour.
 So, that means one of two things.
 The first option is for everyone to ignore it so well that they could apply to acting school.
-But first they have to isolate her from being in public while they sort it out.
+But first, they have to isolate her from being in public while they sort it out.
 That means every time she does it, they act as if nothing has happened and carry on as usual.
-Most often this doesn’t work because frankly it’s very hard to act that well and not look pained when someone is screaming in your ear, so most people are left with the second option.
+Most often, this doesn’t work because, frankly, it’s very hard to act well and not look pained when someone is screaming in your ear, so most people are left with the second option.

 So what’s option number two?
-That option would be to look in the eye and say ‘no’ calmly but firmly.
+That option would be to look her in the eye and say “no” calmly but firmly.
 If she stops quickly, great.
-If not, simply remove her to an assigned spot.
-The assigned spot doesn’t have to be in another room, just isolated from what’s going on and far enough away to take the edge off.
+If not, simply move her to an assigned spot.
+The assigned spot doesn’t have to be in another room; it just has to be isolated from what’s going on and far enough away to take the edge off.
 Take her there firmly and avoid eye contact.
-Say something simple calmly like “If you make that horrid noise, you’ll have to sit over there.”
-This is a good time to start this as she’s 19 months now and just about to enter the two year old age group where she’ll be floating any number of trial balloons, from temper tantrums to other typical two year old behaviours.
+Say something simple, calmly, like, “If you make that horrible noise, you’ll have to sit over there.”
+This is a good time to start this, as she’s 19 months old now and just about to enter the two-year-old age group, where she’ll be floating any number of trial balloons, from temper tantrums to other typical two-year-old behaviours.
 Therefore, it’s important to treat the screaming the same way the parents plan to go about dealing with the emergence of any other negative behaviours.

-Consistency however is key.
-If she screams in the grocery store, suggest to her parents they simply warn her quietly and if it doesn’t stop remove her to a ‘spot’.
-Let her sit on the floor and kick her feet or whatever.
-Tell Mom and Dad to look totally unfazed and put a cart between themselves and her, then look busy shopping staying close but really studying those bottles of tomato ketchup nearby for calorie content.
 The important part is to leave her with the impression that her negative behaviour will never prevent an adult from doing what they set out to do.
 It’s amazing how fast children clue in.
 If she’s good, it helps if mom and dad offer lots of encouragement and an opportunity to join in.
-If she’s naughty, her parents need to respond calmly, firmly and consistently.
+If she’s naughty, her parents need to respond calmly, firmly, and consistently.
 For more help with your parenting, please visit my parenting services page.